asifrezac/DC-TV-Shows-Project/README.md

 ## Project Description
 A combination of data manipulation and visualization were used to explore television data.

-In this project's guided variant, Super Bowl Data was looked at to generate insights into game outcomes, viewership, and even halftime shows.
-In the unguided variant of this project, an informative plot was developped that helped to visualize the viewership and quality of The Office throughout its nine seasons.
+In this project, Super Bowl Data was looked at to generate insights into game outcomes, viewership, and even halftime shows.

 ## Project Tasks
 1. TV, halftime shows, and the Big Game